Assault weapon ban clears WA state Senate

-The state Senate on Saturday approved a ban on assault weapons in Washington, setting up the measure to go to Gov. Jay Inslee for a signature in the final weeks of the legislative session.
+The state Senate on Saturday approved a ban on the sale of assault weapons in Washington, setting up the measure to go to Gov. Jay Inslee for a signature in the final weeks of the legislative session.

 After more than four hours of debate, the Senate approved the assault weapon ban, House Bill 1240, on a 27-21 vote.
 The proposal passed the state House last month on a 55-42 vote.